Terracotta pots are the most recognizable and common plant containers.

 - Terracotta pots are porous; they absorb moisture like a sponge.
 For plants that require wet soil conditions, you can customize the permeability of the pot by pre-treating the interior with a breathable latex sealant or adding a nonporous lining to the pot.

-Frequently Asked Questions About Terracotta Pots
+Frequently Asked Questions About Are Terracotta Pots Good for Plants

 How can I prevent cracks in terracotta pots?